kartriert/.github/profile/README.md

 Hello!
-We are "Reiseberichte kartriert"
+We are "Reiseberichte karTRIERt"

+You can find the website at [kartriert.github.io](kartriert.github.io).